Sandugo Festival

 The Sandugo Festival is an annual historical celebration that takes place every year in Tagbilaran City on the island of Bohol in the Philippines.
 This festival commemorates the Treaty of Friendship between Datu Sikatuna, a chieftain in Bohol, and Spanish conquistador Miguel López de Legazpi.
-This 16th-century peace treaty occurred on March 16, 1565 through a blood compact or "sandugo".
+This 16th-century peace treaty took place at Villalimpia, Hinawanan Bay, Loay on the Spanish boat San Pedro, March 25 1565, and is called a blood compact or "sandugo".

 The Sandugo Festival is held every July.
-The Tagbilaran City Charter Day on July 1 kicks-off the month-long festival with a holy mass, diana, motorcade and program sponsored by the City Government of Tagbilaran.
-Among the major activities during the month is the Miss Bohol Sandugo Beauty Pageant, and the Sandugo Street Dancing Competition which is usually held on the 3rd or 4th Sunday of July, and organized by the Bohol Sandugo Foundation, Inc. (BSFI).
+The Tagbilaran City Charter Day on July 1 kicks off the month-long festival with a holy mass, diana, motorcade and program sponsored by the City Government of Tagbilaran.
+Among the major activities during the month are the Miss Bohol Sandugo Beauty Pageant and the Sandugo Street Dancing Competition, which is usually held on the 3rd or 4th Sunday of July, and organized by the Bohol Sandugo Foundation.

-The Sandugo Street Dancing
+Sandugo Street Dancing Competition

-In 2010, the Street Dancing Competition will be held on July 25.
-The competition is usually participated in by schools, the city and municipal governments, boholano organizations abroad, and even contingents from other provinces.
-The competition starts at noon at the City Pier, passes through the city's major streets, and culminates at the Pres.
-Carlos P. Garcia Sports Complex where a Sandugo Re-enactment is held.
-The final judging of the competition will be held at the Complex where the participants will again perform for the audience.
+The competition attracts participants from schools, the city and municipal governments, Boholano organizations abroad, and contingents from other provinces.
+The competition starts at noon at the City Pier, passes through major streets, and culminates at the Pres.
+Carlos P. Garcia Sports Complex, where a Sandugo Re-enactment is held.
 The winners receive thousands of pesos in prizes.

-Aside from the activities organized by the city and provincial governments and by the BSFI, are other activities sponsored by various private sectors like nightly shows and trade/food fair at the City Pier, product showcase, concerts, medical and surgical missions, and others.
+As well as activities organized by the city and provincial governments and by the BSFI, there are nightly shows and a trade/food fair at the City Pier, a product showcase, concerts, medical and surgical missions.

 Street Dancing Champions

-NOTE: There were no competitions from 2005-2007.
+There were no competitions from 2005-2007.
 In 2005 and 2006, Champions from around the country like Masskara, Ati-atihan, etc., performed.
 In 2007, 30 local contingents participated in an exhibition performance.